netbox-community/netbox-topology-views/README.md

         intermediate front / rear port connections, etc. This is similar to what was referred to as 'end-to-end' connections in previous versions.
 These connections are displayed as yellow dotted lines.</dd>
     <dt>Show redundant Cable and Locigal Connection</dt>
     <dd>Shows a logical connection (in addition to a cable), even if a cable is directly connected.
 Leaving this option disabled prevents that redundant display.
 This option only has an effect if 'Show Logical Connections' is activated.</dd>
+    <dt>Show Neighbors</dt>
+    <dd>Adds neighbors to the filter result set automatically.
+Link peers will be added if 'Show Cables' is ticked, far-end terminations will be added if 'Show Logical Connections' is ticked.</dd>
+    <dt>Show Circuit Terminations</dt>
+    <dd>Show connections which end at a circuit termination in the topology view.
+These connections are displayed as blue dashed lines.</dd>
     <dt>Show Power Feeds</dt>
     <dd>Displays connections between power outlets and power ports.
 These connections are displayed as solid lines in the color of the cable.
 This option depends on 'Show Cables'.</dd>
     <dt>Show Wireless Links</dt>